Comedian Joan Rivers to auction furnishings from country home

 "This home was filled with some of the treasure of my life," Rivers, the 80-year-old veteran of plastic surgery who is known for her snide Oscar red carpet commentary, said in a statement announcing the sale.

-Items in the auction range from very personal pieces made by her friends and top furniture makers to objects the Brooklyn-born, raspy-voiced star found while travelling for concerts.
+Items in the auction range from very personal pieces made by her friends and top furniture makers to objects the Brooklyn-born, raspy-voiced star found while traveling for concerts.

 A portion of the proceeds from the sale will be donated to charity.